telerik/teststudio-docs/docs/getting-started/analyze-the-results.md

 ## Partial Test Execution

 A useful approach to examine a failing test is to execute it partially to a step (or few steps) before the failing one.
-Test Studio allows you to execute a test partially with the ***Run...*** options from the <a href="/features/test-maintenance/test-step-context-menu">Step Context Menu</a>.
+Test Studio allows you to <a href="/automated-tests/test-execution/partial-test-execution" target="_blank">execute a test partially with the ***Run...*** options from the Step Context Menu</a>.

 ![Partial test run](/img/getting-started/analyze-the-results/fig04.png)